 The mass of the roller is often increased by attaching ballast, and therefore tire pressure is usually variable.
 Very thin soils with little or no cohesion, for example, silt, sandy silt, and clayey soil, compact well when using these rollers.

 These rollers have four equally spaced independently suspended tires and should be ballast loaded up to an entire mass of fifty tonnes.
 They’re usually towed and are suitable for similar soils to the multi-tire pneumatic-tire rollers, also as for gravels and finer silts.

 The difference between these and multi-tire pneumatic-tire rollers is that the heavy pneumatic-tire rollers can compact deeper layers, and therefore the surface density achieved is bigger.

 4. Sheep-foot Rollers

-This type of rollers is used for compacting fine-grained soils such as silty clays and heavy clays.
+This type of roller is used for compacting fine-grained soils such as silty clays and heavy clays.
 They are generally used for the compaction of soils in dams, embankments, pavements, and railroad construction projects.

-Sheepsfoot rollers compaction equipment also have two types like static and vibratory.
-Vibratory types rollers are for compaction of fine-grained soils and also soil with sand-gravel mixes.
+Sheepsfoot rollers compaction equipment also have two types static and vibratory.
+Vibratory types of rollers are for compaction of fine-grained soils and also soil with sand-gravel mixes.
 Generally, this type of roller is used for the compaction of subgrade layers of road and rail projects.